 Photo by nrssmith

-In fact it’s more like several museums in one place.
-The Horniman also has an aquarium, a Butterfly House, 16 acres of beautifully-landscaped gardens including the Animal Walk, and the Hands on Base—where you’re allowed to handle some of the objects displayed.
+In fact, it’s more like several museums in one place.
+The Horniman also has an aquarium, a Butterfly House, 16 acres of beautifully-landscaped gardens including the Animal Walk and the Hands on Base, where you’re allowed to handle some of the objects displayed.
 If Mexican masks and musical instrument experiments are your thing, grab your chance here.

-There are some more modern elements though.
-New offerings include temporary exhibitions like 2022’s Cats and Dogs, where you can explore what it’s like to be one of our feline friends and devoted doggos.
 The main museum and gardens are free, but there is a small charge for the aquarium, Butterfly House and temporary exhibitions.

 Where: Forest Hill